Comparisons25 Jul 2026 · 7 min read

 Which AI running coach fits you?
 An honest comparison of Coach Fartlek, Runna, Garmin Coach, TrainingPeaks, and ChatGPT — what each does well and who it suits.

 "Best AI running coach" is an unfair search, because there's no single right answer.
-A beginner who wants a simple schedule and an experienced marathoner who wants ongoing adaptation are looking for completely different things.
-The best app is the one that fits how you train.
+A beginner who wants a simple schedule and a marathoner who wants ongoing adaptation are looking for completely different things.

 Quick comparison

-The fact that an app "has AI" tells you nothing.
-What decides whether a coach is worth paying for is what it does with the information:
+An app "having AI" tells you nothing.
+What decides whether a coach is worth paying for is what it does with the information.

 Coach Fartlek

-Coach Fartlek is built for runners who take it seriously and are chasing a goal between 5K and the marathon.
-The idea is to mimic a real coach: someone you talk to, who reaches out and remembers your history — not a fixed schedule you follow alone.
+Coach Fartlek is built for runners chasing a goal between 5K and the marathon.
+The idea is to behave like an ordinary coach: someone you talk to, who checks in and remembers your history.

-Limitation: it needs a watch connected via Intervals.icu, and the focus is 5K–marathon — not ultra or multisport.
+It needs a watch connected through Intervals.icu, and it doesn't cover ultra or multisport.

 Runna

 Runna is one of the most popular apps, now owned by Strava.
-It builds structured plans from 5K to ultra and guides your pace right on your watch.
+It builds structured plans from 5K to ultra and guides your pace directly on your watch.
 Beginner-friendly and well made.

 TrainAsONE